 What Type of a Job is an Athlete?

 On the Tuesday leading up to the NBA Draft, ESPN’s Kevin Arnovitz published an article that was cleverly titled “Let Zion Williamson choose where he wants to play next.”
 At its surface the article argues for a complete restructuring of how young, aspiring NBA players are to enter the league.
 The current system, the barebones structure of which has been around since 1947, follows a similar format to almost every major American sports league: within each round, which consists of the same number of picks as there are teams in the league, the worst teams from the previous seasons get to choose first while the best teams choose last.
-The draft has undergone a couple of changes over the last few decades which have mostly consisted in attempts to curtail the benefits of organizational dysfunction (“tanking”) and prevent high school players from being exposed too early to the fraught life of a professional basketball player.
+The draft has undergone a couple of changes over the last few decades which have mostly consisted in attempts to curtail the benefits of organizational dysfunction (“tanking”), and to prevent high school players from being exposed too early to the fraught life of a professional basketball player.

 However, what Arnovitz proposes is much more radical than any piecemeal alteration: he wants to get rid of the draft altogether.
 The crux of his argument is an equivalency he makes between sports and other forms of work.
 And the example he chooses is telling: “Can you imagine if Memphis Grizzlies owner Robert Pera -- who, upon graduating from UC San Diego with a master's in engineering, chose to take his skills to Apple -- was instead asked by some governing authority in big tech, ‘Where don't you want to go?’ then promptly assigned there?”
 The dissonance between the work that the ownership engages in – which appears to have all the normal characteristics of an employee-employer relationship – and the work the players engage in – which allows ownership groups a large measure of control over young players’ lives – is on full display here.
 But this is not an idea that readily comes to the sports fan’s mind, especially while watching the draft itself.
 Players and their families burst into celebration when they’re picked, tears stream down faces at the prospect of a well-deserved reward for years of training as the mood is buoyed by a collective sense of “we made it.”
 It’s easy to get lost in the promise of multi-million dollar contracts and the celebrity of professional sports to assume that common sense labor standards don’t apply given the magnitude of the opportunity to play in the NBA.